July 14th, 2019

 The place is apparently slammed and they don’t tell us it’s going to be an hour wait for our food.
 We order wings and burgers, figuring the wings will come out quickly to stave off our hunger.
 I get preoccupied on my phone while waiting but Relentless gets understandably impatient.
 He wants to go someplace else but where else is there to go?
 Finally the food comes out, all at the same time, and the one consolation is that it’s a lot and pretty good.

 The RV park turns out to be the best part about town.
-It is well-managed, clean and efficient.
+It’s well-managed, clean and efficient.
 The tenting area is very isolated and away from the road, while the place is close to the dollar and grocery store.
-I go to get dollar detergent and shampoo, then shower and launder.
+I get dollar store detergent and shampoo, then shower and launder.
 Then I relax in the lawn area with the rest of the hikers, our crap all strewn out to dry.
 We of course compare and talk about gear.
 The winners are Katabatic Gear quilts (3 of 5) and Zpacks tents (4 of 5, the 5th being a replacement of a Zpacks tent while it gets repaired).
 Then we all go to bed early, like the thru-hikers we are.
 Exciting day in Darby.